Submissions

 General Author Guidelines

-1. The manuscript can be written using English.
-The author must write an article in accordance with journal format.
+1. The manuscript can be written in English.
+The author must write an article in journal format.
 The manuscript template can be downloaded here.

-3. The submitted article must be written at least 6 pages and no more than 10 pages.
+3. The submitted article must be written in at least 6 pages and no more than 10 pages.
 You can send it by KUBIK journal address at the following link https://journal.uinsgd.ac.id/index.php/kubik/about/submissions#onlineSubmissions.
-The author must login first to send an article.
-The submission guide can be downloaded on the following pages.
+The author must log in first to send an article.
+The submission guide can be downloaded from the following pages.

 Manuscript Preparation Guidelines